 At a high level, mortgages can be classified into two categories:

 - Conventional mortgages: These mortgages have a minimum 20 percent down payment

 - High ratio mortgages: Mortgages with a down payment under 20 percent

 Mortgage insurance is a mandatory requirement in Canada for high-ratio mortgages, where the borrower has under 20% for a down payment.
-The amount typically ranges between 2.8% to 4.0% of the borrower’s purchase price and provides an added degree of protection to the lender.
+The amount typically ranges between 2.8% to 4.0% of the borrower’s mortgage amount and provides an added degree of protection to the lender.
 Without this protection, the lender faces a greater risk of loss if the borrower defaults.
 Hence, with this added protection, the lender is comfortable with lending to the borrower at the similar lower interest rates that they would charge to a borrower who obtained a conventional mortgage.
 Certain lenders offer even lower rates on insured mortgages because their investment is more secure due to the coverage provided by the insurer.

 To qualify for mortgage default insurance, there are certain criteria that the borrower has to meet.

 - Maximum amortization period allowed on insured mortgages is 25 years

 - If the purchase price exceeds $500,000 (and is below $1 million), a higher down payment is required.
 The minimum downpayment in this case changes to 5% on the first $500,000 and 10% on the remaining amount.
 For clarity, on a $600,000 house, the downpayment would be (5% of $500,000) + (10% of $100,000) = $35,000

 - If the value of the home exceeds $1 million, then a 20% down payment has to be put down towards the purchase with no exceptions.